 - The technical lifetime of the existing equipment to at least the end of the crediting period; - Electricity supply to the grid is the same in baseline and project scenario; - Same fuel types (coal, natural gas and heavy fuel oil (mazut)) will be used in baseline and project scenario; - Actual NCV of fuels will be used in baseline and project scenario; - The carbon emissions factors of each of fuels type the IPCC default data will be used. - The thermal energy produced by the project activity power plant is used only for heating the premises of the TPP and dwellings of plant personnel in an adjacent village.
-The amount of thermal energy is not influenced by the project and the share of fuel to produce it will be neglected.
+The amount of thermal energy is not influenced by the project.